niccokunzmann/mundraub-android/Privacy.md

 The software also has some other capabilities which include;

-- Ability to have full network access which means the app is capable of creating network sockets and can use customized network protocols.
+- **Ability to have full network access**:which means the app is capable of creating network sockets and can use customized network protocols.
 This capability does not require the software to send data to the internet.
-- Control vibration: This app can control your device vibrator.
+- **Control vibration**: This app can control your device vibrator.

-The above permissions can be revoked at any time you desire, but revoking these permissions will cause the software to cease to function.
+The above permissions can be revoked at any time you desire, but revoking some of these permissions might cause the software to crash and some services of the software will cease to function.
 These permissions work hand-in-hand simultaneously to ensure smooth operations and utilization of the software.
 This is privy to only users with devices running Android 6.0 upwards. <hr>

 ## Crash reports sending